 As in the case of customers, also the beneficial owners of Category B banking relationships are predominantly international in nature, with only about 2% of the total number of beneficial owners coming from Cayman Islands and the remaining 98% coming from a wide range of countries.
 311 beneficial owners or 2% of all beneficial owners of Category B banks come from a high-risk country.

 The restricted Category B banks have 19 customers from 12 countries of which three customers are in two high risk countries.
-They have no relationships with natural persons, high net worth individuals, PEPs etcetera.
+They have no relationships with natural persons, high net worth individuals, PEPs etcetera and in all cases CIMA has to approve the counterparties before any transaction can be conducted by a restricted Category B bank.

 Conclusion for Risk Category Customers

-Category A banks have a low customer risk exposure due to the client profile of their customers: most customers are natural and local persons and there is very limited exposure to high risk customer types, such as foreign PEPs, HNWIs, trusts, etc. Customers of Category A banks have a lower geographic location risk exposure, with only few customers being from a high risk country.
-After consideration of all types of clients of Category A banks the assessment concludes that there is low risk exposure to customers from high risk countries (less than 1%).
+Category A banks have a medium-low customer risk exposure due to the client profile of their customers: most customers are natural and local persons and there is limited exposure to high risk customer types, such as foreign PEPs, HNWIs, trusts, etc. Customers of Category A banks have a lower geographic location risk exposure, with only few customers being from a high-risk country.
+After consideration of all types of customers of Category A banks the assessment concludes that Category A banks have a medium-low risk exposure in the category of customers.

-The assessment for Category B banks results in the rating of medium-high in regard to customer risk exposure.
-The risk drivers are the mostly international customer base, and the large percentage of high net worth individuals, PEPs, foreign beneficial owners and corporate customers.
+The assessment for Category B banks results in the rating of high in regard to customer risk exposure.
+The risk drivers are the almost exclusively international customer base, and the large percentage of high net worth individuals, PEPs, foreign beneficial owners and corporate customers.
 While there are a large number of Category B banks that focus on foreign institutional group or non-group customers, and as such pose lower risk due to being licensed, regulated and supervised abroad, a small institutional client base that stems from predominantly regional high-risk countries increase the risk in this category.
 The customer assessment has also considered high net worth individuals that do form a significant share of Category B banks’ customer base.
 From a geographic perspective, the exposure of Category B banks to high risk countries is limited, with customers coming mostly from non-high-risk jurisdictions or, to a limited extent, from high risk jurisdictions in the region.